Lucretia37/ETH-AVAX-PROOF-Intermediate/README (1).md

 # ExceptionHandlingContract

-The ExceptionHandlingContract is a Solidity smart contract that demonstrates the usage of require(), assert(), and revert() statements for exception handling in Ethereum smart contract development.
+This repository houses a Solidity smart contract that serves as an illustrative example for effectively utilizing require(), assert(), and revert() statements within the context of Ethereum smart contract development.

 ## Description

-This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
-The contract has a single function that returns the string "Hello World!".
-This program serves as a simple and straightforward introduction to Solidity programming, and can be used as a stepping stone for more complex projects in the future.
+This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Error Handling .
+This  Solidity smart contract  exemplifies require(), assert(), and revert() statements, showcasing their effective use in Ethereum smart contract development.
+Explore how these statements enhance reliability in decentralized applications.

 ## Getting Started

 ### Executing program

 To run this program, you can use Remix, an online Solidity IDE.
-To get started, go to the Remix website at https://remix.ethereum.org/.

-Once you are on the Remix website, create a new file by clicking on the "+" icon in the left-hand sidebar.
-Save the file with a .sol extension (e.g., HelloWorld.sol).
-Copy and paste the following code into the file:
+Deploy the contract using a Solidity development environment like Remix.
+Open the ExceptionHandlingContract.sol file in the IDE.
+Set Solidity compiler to ^0.8.0, then compile the code.
+Deploy the contract and interact with its functions for hands-on learning.

 ```javascript
 pragma solidity ^0.8.4;